-Bupa Wattle Downs provides hospital (geriatric and medical), and rest home services for up to 60 residents.
-There were 54 residents on the days of audit.
+Bupa Erin Park provides hospital (geriatric and medical), rest home, and residential disability (intellectual and physical) services for up to 114 residents.
+There were 113 residents on the days of audit.

-This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora Health New Zealand - Counties Manukau.
+This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora- Health New Zealand - Counties Manukau, and Whaikaha - Ministry of Disabled People.
 The audit process included the review of policies and procedures, the review of resident and staff files, observations, and interviews with residents, family/whānau, management, staff, and a general practitioner.

-The general manager is appropriately qualified and experienced and is supported by a clinical manager (registered nurse).
+The care home manager is appropriately qualified and experienced and is supported by a clinical manager (registered nurse).
 There are quality systems and processes being implemented.
 Feedback from residents and families/whānau was very positive about the care and the services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.

-This audit identified the service meets the Nga Paerewa Standard.
+This audit identified the service meets the intent of the standards.